Subodh2044/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/70483866/108640657-9d51d380-7460-11eb-95ed-b5b7afee012d.png)

-The confusion matrix for the test dataset from random forest classifier showed that the classifier was accurate 86.59% and misclassification rate is 13.41%.
+The confusion matrix for the test dataset from Random Forest Classifier showed that the classifier was accurate 86.59% and misclassification rate is 13.41%.
 The model predicted the true positivity rate to be 85.08% which is also a precision rate.
 The true negative and false positive rate is 88.92% and 20.68% respectively.
 The sensitivity rate which calculates how well the test can identify true positive is 92.27% whereas sepcificity rate which results in how well the test can identify true negative is 79.32% and prevalense rate that calculates how often the yes condidtion occurs in the sample is 43.89%.

 Classification Report